harrist4/pi-announcements/README.md

 This service checks for subdirectories under `/srv/announcements/tmp` and if there is a scratch directory present its contents are written to a `_STATUS_<timestamp>.txt` file in the inbox (next to `_READY.txt` and `_PROCESSING.txt`).

 The timestamp avoids Samba caching confusion and allows someone to check progress.

+## CPU Temperature Monitoring

+The announcements appliance is typically left running unattended in environments that may be hot or cold, such as a church during the week.
+For this reason, background CPU temperature logging is included for diagnostics.

+- Logged every 5 minutes via a systemd timer
+- Stored as CSV under:
+  `/srv/announcements/logs/pi-temp/temps.csv`
+- Managed by:
+  - `announcements-temp-log.timer`
+  - `announcements-temp-log.service` (oneshot, timer-driven)
+- Log rotation is handled via `logrotate`

+Temperature information is reported informationally in `announcements status`.
+This timer-driven job is intentionally **not** start/stop controlled by the `announcements` helper, which manages only long-running services.